NBA Trade Rumors: Carmelo Anthony Could Be Headed To Cleveland In Deal For Kyrie Irving

 — Bleacher Report (@BleacherReport) July 21, 2017

 But while the NBA trade rumors of a Carmelo Anthony for Kyrie Irving swap heat up, there are other reports that Anthony still has his eyes on the Rockets.
-Frank Isola of the New York Daily News reported that Anthony remains “focused on getting a deal done with Houston.”
+The New York Daily News reported that Anthony remains “focused on getting a deal done with Houston.”

 [Featured Image by Elsa/Getty Images]